Job Openings

 • Performs additional duties and responsibilities as needed.

-• Must have exceptional organization skills and be accurate with details
+• Must have well-developed organization skills and be accurate with details.

-• Flexibility with schedule and hours and ability to work weekends and holidays is necessary
+• Flexibility with schedule and hours and ability to work weekends and holidays is required.

 Physical Requirements